babu111/robotics_navigation/README.md

 Run `turtlebot_ws/install_turtlebot_dependencies.sh` for turtlebot workspace installation.

 ### Step-by-step Instructions:
+Install raspi-config: If it's not already installed, run: sudo apt install raspi-config.
+Open raspi-config: Run: sudo raspi-config.
+Select "Interfacing Options": Choose the relevant option in the menu.
+Enable Camera: Locate the camera interface option (usually labeled "Camera" or "Legacy Camera") and enable it.
+Exit raspi-config: Follow the prompts to save the changes and exi

 Run the following blocks of commands each in a separate terminal.

 ~~0.
 Open fastdds discovery in a terminal:~~